Timelapse

 East

-As you progress up the canyon, you'll follow a friendly gray squirrel, the animal associated with the East challenge.
-About halfway up, you'll see a nest of bees in a dead tree trunk; use your stick to get a bit of honey on its end.
-Continue on up to the end of the path, where you'll discover a golden acorn trapped in a rock crevice.
+Move L F3 L F2 into the canyon.
+Move F5, following a friendly gray squirrel that is the animal associated with the East challenge.
+Use your stick a couple of times to get a bit of honey from the nest of bees in a dead tree trunk here.
+Continue F6 to the end of the path, where you'll discover a golden acorn trapped in a rock crevice.
 You'll have no trouble recovering the acorn using the stick tipped with sticky honey.

-Take the acorn back to the end of the road, where you found the stick, and place it into the depression in the rock.
+Move B2 R2 F11 R F3 and place the acorn into the depression in the rock.
 Move F3 into the cave and pick up a safety match from the box in the basket (seems a bit out of place or time, doesn't it?).
-Move B2 R and ignite the match by quickly passing it over the flat rock with the vertical slit in it.
-Then immediately use it to light the pile of twigs next to the rock.
-If you turn around, you'll see an important Anasazi symbol projected onto the cave wall.
+Move B2 R and ignite the match by quickly dragging it over the flat rock with the vertical slit in it.
+Then while still holding down the mouse button, immediately use it to light the pile of twigs next to the rock.
+If you turn around, you'll see an Anasazi symbol projected onto the cave wall.

 South

-Using the Anasazi map, return to the calendar control lever and set it for South.
-From your position facing the calendar lever, move B R F9 R F R F4 R F5 and pick up some arrowheads on the ground to the right of the path.
+From the position facing the Anasazi symbol, move L F11 L F L F10 to the calendar control lever and set it for South (lower right).
+Move B R F9 R F R F4 R F5 and pick up a brown arrowhead lying on the ground to the right of the path.
 Continue F6 L and watch the animation of a hawk flying through a hole in a canyon rock spire.
 Move F to the mounted bow and touch the bowstring to load a blunt arrow.
-Find the arrowheads you're carrying at the lower right of the game window.
-Load only the first (smallest) of these arrowheads (two remain, but won't be needed).
+Add the arrowhead you're carrying (two remain, but won't be needed).
 Save your game at this point.

 Your goal is to shoot the arrow through the same rock spire hole that the hawk flew through.
 A sweet spot obviously exists for a successful shoot, but there is some evidence that its location may be randomized between different games.
 However, if you need to restore your just-saved game, the sweet spot should be consistent, so the problem is to find the aiming point for your particular game.